mollymahar/papers-conferences/papers/Better_Nicer_Clearer_Fairer.md

 I love one of the closing statements:
 > They also take for granted the non-obvious assumption that poor ethics and bad designs produce harmful outcomes.
 Other causation narratives about the chaos of new, intelligent tools interacting in the wild, or large corporations dominating political processes with no democratic accountability, are equally plausible.

-Greene, Daniel, Anna Lauren Hoffmann, and Luke Stark.
-"Better, Nicer, Clearer, Fairer: A Critical Assessment of the Movement for Ethical Artificial Intelligence and Machine Learning." _Proceedings of the 52nd Hawaii International Conference on System Sciences_.
-2019.